Puss in Boots: The Three Diablos: Plot

-The next day, the Diablos, turning over a new leaf, show Puss to the Whisperer's secret hideout, and are immediately confronted by the Whisperer himself, who, by his name, has a low voice volume and uses his hat as a megaphone to speak clearly.
-It is also revealed that the Whisperer himself has used the heart as a decoration for his own belt.
+The next day, the Diablos, turning over a new leaf, show Puss to the Whisperer's secret hideout, and are immediately confronted by the Whisperer himself, who, by his name, has a low voice volume and uses his hat as a megaphone to speak clearly, and he is wearing the Heart as a decoration for his belt.
 After learning that the Diablos brought Puss to him to recover the heart, the Whisperer is about to punish them for their betrayal, but Puss fights him and lets the Diablos escape.
-They, however, return to help Puss with what they learned from him and the Whisperer falls into a bottomless pit, Puss reclaiming the heart in the process.
-Puss then returns the heart to the Princess and is rewarded with gold, and he gives the Princess the Diablos as her new personal bodyguards.
-They then say their goodbyes and Puss claims "He will never forget them, just as he is sure they will never forget the name of Puss in–"; unfortunately, the guards slam the doors before he can finish his goodbye.
+They, however, return to help Puss with what they learned from him and the Whisperer falls into a bottomless pit, with Puss reclaiming the Heart in the process.
+Puss then returns the Heart to the Princess and is rewarded with gold, and he gives her the Diablos as her new personal bodyguards.
+They then say their goodbyes and the guards slam the doors before Puss can finish his goodbye.